folutade/KnowThatYouAnointed/content/posts/the-party.md

 * The term "tough love" is stereotypically used by parents (particularly dads) to refer to painful discipline that is meant to benefit a child in the long run.

-* Kendrick specifically mentions “tough love” to describe the parenting Kendrick received from his father on the *Mr. Morale and the Big Stepper* track “Father Time”.
+* Kendrick specifically mentions “tough love” to describe the parenting Kendrick received from his father on the *Mr. Morale and the Big Steppers* track “Father Time.”

   * *Daddy issues ball across my head, told me, "**Fuck a foul**"
   I'm teary-eyed, wanna throw my hands, I won't think out loud